SnowSzn/rgss-db-cli/README.md

   - **You must close the RPG Maker editor before importing data!**
     - RPG Maker cannot load data files again if it is already running
 - **Backup Creation**
-  - All your database data will be backed up everytime you import data into RPG Maker as a security measure
+  - All your database data will be backed up every time you import data into RPG Maker as a security measure
     - You can disable this behavior with a flag (see [options](#options))

 ## Screenshots